jaswanth-1825/project1/README.md

-🎬 MOVIE SCHEDULING SYSTEM (C Programming)
+🎬 MOVIE SCHEDULING SYSTEM

+(Greedy Algorithm – Activity Selection Method)

 📄 ABSTRACT

-The Movie Scheduling System is a terminal-based application developed in C that helps manage movie show schedules efficiently for cinemas or multiplexes.
+The Movie Scheduling System is a C-based console application designed to generate an optimal schedule of non-overlapping movies in a single screen or theatre.
-It allows users to add, view, search, update, and delete movie schedule records using a simple menu-driven interface.

-All schedule data is stored in a binary file (movie.txt) to ensure persistence across multiple program runs.
+The program takes the start and end times of multiple movies as input, sorts them based on their ending times, and then selects the maximum number of movies using the Greedy Algorithm (Activity Selection Problem).

-This project highlights essential C programming concepts like structures, file handling, loops, conditional statements, and modular programming—making it ideal for beginners, academic submissions, and practical learning.
+This project demonstrates essential C programming concepts such as structures, sorting techniques, control flow, and greedy strategy.
+It is ideal for academic coursework, lab submissions, and concept demonstrations.

 ✨ FEATURES
 Core Functionalities

-🎬 Add New Movie Schedule
-(Movie ID, Movie Name, Show Time, Date, Screen No, Ticket Price)

-📋 Display All Movie Schedules
-Formatted table view for easy readability

-🔍 Search Schedule by Movie ID

-✏️ Update Schedule Information

-❌ Delete Movie Schedule Record

-💾 Persistent Data Storage in binary file (movie.txt)

-🖥️ Fully Terminal-Based & Menu-Driven
+🎬 Accepts start & end timings for multiple movies
+⚙️ Sorts all movies by end time automatically
+🎯 Applies Greedy Algorithm to choose compatible movies 📋 Displays the optimal schedule
+🧮 Shows total number of movies that can be scheduled 🖥️ Simple terminal-based interface

-👨‍💻 Beginner-friendly modular code
+👨‍💻 Beginner-friendly logic

-⚙️ Automatically creates movie.txt if missing

-⚠️ Includes basic input validation & error handling

 🛠️ TECHNICAL REQUIREMENTS
 System Requirements

-Operating System: Windows / Linux / macOS
+Windows / Linux / macOS

-Terminal or Command Prompt
+Terminal / Command Prompt

-Minimum 4 MB RAM
+Minimum RAM: 4 MB

-Small disk space for movie.txt

 Software Requirements

-C Compiler: GCC / Clang / MSVC / MinGW
+C Compiler: GCC / Clang / MinGW / MSVC

-Code Editor: VS Code / Code::Blocks / Dev-C++ / Turbo C / etc.
+Code Editor (VS Code / Code::Blocks / Dev-C++ / Notepad++)

-(Optional) Make utility

 Programming Requirements

 Language: C

-Standard: C89 / C99 / C11

-Header Files Used:
+Concepts Used:

-stdio.h

-stdlib.h

-string.h

-File Handling

-Binary file storage: movie.txt

-Auto-creates file if not present

-Read/Write permissions required
+Structures

+Sorting (qsort comparator)

+Greedy Algorithm

+Conditional checks

+Loops and arrays

 📌 FUNCTIONAL REQUIREMENTS
 User Interface

-Terminal-based CLI

-Clear, simple menu

-Input validation included
+Console-based

+Interactive prompts for entering movie details

+Clear formatted schedule display

 🎬 MOVIE SCHEDULING OPERATIONS
-➕ Add Movie Schedule
+➕ Input Movie Timings

-Input:

-Movie ID

-Movie Name

-Show Time

-Date

-Screen Number

-Ticket Price

-Stored in movie.txt (binary format)

-📋 Display All Schedules

-Prints all saved movie schedule records in a professionally formatted table.

-🔍 Search Schedule

-Search by Movie ID (unique identifier)

-✏️ Update Schedule

-Modify existing schedule details such as movie name, time, date, or ticket price.

-❌ Delete Schedule

-Removes a schedule permanently using temporary file handling for safety.
+User inputs:

+Start time of each movie

+End time of each movie

+🗂️ Sorting Process

+Movies are sorted in increasing order of ending time to ensure optimal selection.

+🎯 Greedy Selection Logic

+Select the movie that finishes first

+Only select the next movie if its start time is greater than or equal to the previously selected movie’s end time

+📤 Output

+The program displays:

+A list of selected movies

+Their start & end times

+Total number of movies scheduled without overlapping

 🔧 DATA MANAGEMENT

-Fast & efficient binary file storage

-Safe update/delete operations

-Handles empty/missing data files gracefully
+Data is stored in memory (arrays of structures)

+Sorting + Greedy strategy ensures efficient scheduling

+No external files used

 🔄 PROGRAM FLOW

-Menu runs in a loop

-Each option displays success or error messages

-Includes Exit option
+User enters the number of movies

+User provides start & end times for each

+Program sorts all movies by end time

+Greedy algorithm selects non-overlapping movies

+Final optimal schedule displayed

+Total number of movies shown

-▶️ Running the Program
+Program terminates

+▶️ HOW TO RUN THE PROGRAM
 1️⃣ Compile

+Use any C compiler (e.g., GCC):

 gcc movie.c -o movie

 2️⃣ Run